-One of the most-asked questions I got from writers who took my recent self-publishing survey was, “How much should I charge for my e-book?”
+One of the most frequent questions new writers and authors ask is, “How much should I charge for my ebook?”

-When you pick a price, always keep in mind that you could revisit that price, halve that price, or maybe double that price, depending on the reception your price gets.
+There’s no harm in treating your ebook pricing like an experiment.
+When you land on a price, always keep in mind that you could revisit that price, halve that price, or maybe double that price, depending on the reception it gets.

-Or perhaps you want to use this e-book to lure readers to buy something more expensive from you later — in which case, $.99 might be a good entry price to get lots of sales.
+Or perhaps you want to use this ebook to lure readers to buy something more expensive from you later – in which case, $0.99 might be a good entry price.

 If this is your magnum opus, you might choose a more substantial price, depending on how you plan to market it.
 Which brings us to this question: